franktanah/docker-api-mongoDB/README.md

 ### Create a docker-compose.yml file
 A docker-compose yml file is required to run 2 or more containers.
-To link the Express container with the MongoDB container using the keyword: `link`
+To link the Express container with the MongoDB container, use the keyword: `link`

 `docker-compose.yml`
 ![](docker-compose.jpg)